NomiChirps/tplp2/README.md

 ## TODO / Notes

+- [ ] stepper driver: should coils be set to freewheel (LL) or short-brake (HH) at the top of each command cycle? maybe experiment with it.
 - [ ] Begin() Setup() Init(), **PICK ONE**
 - [ ] alright fine let's get StrCat in here sheeeeesh
 - [ ] Milestone: Paper Tensioning